AneryPatel/TheHappyMammoths/the-happy-mammoths/README-3.md

 ## Data Cleaning
 ### Type-correction

 For our Data Cleaning of our database we first cleaned the data to line it up with already exsisting records.
 We first started with the process of type correcting our data.
-We started to type correct by importing datetime, psycopg2, and pandas libraries in order to type-correct our data.
+We started to type correct by importing ```psycopg2``` and ```pandas``` libraries in order to type-correct our data.
 We corrected our datatypes from trr.
 We want to make the Yes or No values into boolean values that of 0 or 1.
 We convert the integers, timestamps and the dates in order for them to match the data in the original tables

 You can find this code in ```type_correction.py```, that will be automatically run by the ```main.py```